miguelgrinberg/Eliza-GPT/README.md

 - The `stop` argument.
 - Anything related to tools or functions that the model may call.
 - Anything related to log probabilities.

+## Credits

+The Eliza chatbot used in this project is called [Eliza.py](https://github.com/rdimaio/eliza-py) and was created by Riccardo Di Maio.